Best Management Practices (BMPS)

 - Food grinders are discouraged since these will contribute to oil and grease discharge and also decrease the efficiency of the grease interceptor due to solids buildup.

 - Clogged or restricted sewer services which cause backups in the facility.

 - Increase in maintenance costs for the home or business.

 - Clogged or restricted wastewater main lines which cause backups in the facility or out of manholes resulting in Sanity Sewer Overflows (SSO).

 - Increase in maintenance costs for Town to clean or vacuum the wastewater main lines.

-FOG flowing into storm sewers contaminating nearby creeks, rivers, and lakes results in State and Federal regulation violations.
+Fats, oils and grease (FOG) flowing into storm sewers contaminating nearby creeks, rivers, and lakes results in State and Federal regulation violations.